-Over 1,600 trees were planted as landscaping and shelter before Humber Woodland of Remembrance was opened in May 2003.
-After nine years the young trees are looking well established and wildflowers flourish.
+Over 1,600 trees were planted as landscaping and shelter when Humber Woodland of Remembrance was opened in May 2003.
+Almost 20 years later, young trees are looking well established and wild flowers flourish.

 All the trees we have planted are natives of this county and include: Oak, Ash, Holly, Wild Cherry, Field Maple, Silver Birch, Hazel, Rowan, Hawthorn, Spindle and Guelder Rose.
 They are protected from rabbits and mulched to prevent too much competition from grass.

-The grass between the trees is regularly mown, and a large area of grass in the centre of the field is cut for hay or silage each summer.
+The grass between the trees is regularly mown.
 The area next to the access track is planted with wild flowers and grasses, as well as a number of native trees.

 (The following is taken from our Conditions of Use and gives you an idea of what you can expect from us)